wormhole-foundation/wormhole-docs/tutorials/messaging/loyalty-app.md

 ## Introduction

-Cross-chain Loyalty App
-Sending and receiving messages from another chain

-we’ll build a loyalty app that spans multiple blockchains.
-Learn how to leverage cross-chain interoperability to enhance user experiences and unlock new business opportunities.
+### Overview

+In this tutorial, we will build a loyalty app that spans multiple blockchains, leveraging Wormhole's cross-chain messaging capabilities.
+The app will enable users to earn loyalty points across various blockchain-based marketplaces and manage their points on a governance layer powered by Sui.
+By the end of this tutorial, you'll understand how to send and receive cross-chain messages using Wormhole and gain insights into Sui and its Move programming language.

+### Objectives

+- Receive and send messages - focus on the mechanics of transferring data between chains, with Sui as the source and recipient
+- Design a loyalty program - create a program where users earn points across chains and transmit these points to Sui for centralized management and governance

+### Application Context

+The loyalty app assumes multiple business marketplaces operate on different blockchains.
+Each time a user purchases something on any of these chains, they earn points.
+These points are sent to Sui, which acts as a governance layer.
+The app ensures:

+- Chains can inquire about a user’s available points
+- Sui can notify all chains about user points

+## Data Handling

+Incoming Payload (to Sui)

+- Points earned - encoded as a BSC u64 (Binary Canonical Serialization)
+- User address - represented as a UUID (Universally Unique Identifier).
+While reusing addresses as unique identifiers across chains might pose risks of collisions, it serves as a suitable example for this use case
+- Chain code - omitted because the Wormhole message already includes the emitter's chain address and the sending function
+- Operation code - specifies whether to add or remove points (0 for addition, 1 for removal)

+Outgoing Payload (from Sui)

+- Points to be deducted or transferred - encoded as a BSC u64
+- User address - represented as a UUID

 <!-- transcription -->

-deeper dive on sui and move and how do you use the Wormhole part of the move first we cover the move part for who is new to that then we will cover the wormhole part the main focus will be how do you receive and send messages we'll explain how actually sui move works

-presentation:
-Sending and receiving Wormhole messages

-how does wormhole work? we can skip this part on the docs wormhole facilitates messaging between two different blockchains they also have some guarantees to make sure the message wasnt tampered with during transportation

-on todays workshop we will assume that the source chain is sui dealing with receiving and sending messages

-The idea was to do a loyalty app project where we assume we have different busness marketpplaces on different chains and we want to start doing loyalty programs for our users sui as a governance layer everytime on any chain a user buys something they will gain points transmit a message to sui every chain can ask sui or sui can inform everyone that x user has n many points available for spending

-OUR FOCUS
-receive messages on sui
-send messages from sui

-INCOMING PAYLOAD
-- BSC u64 representation of points earned - Binary Canonical Serialization (BCS) a binary encoding format for structured data - library is rust and sui has one as well that allows to serialize and deserialize - sui works really welll with BCS
-- user address as uuid (Universally Unique Identifier - 128-bit label) (vulnerability - if im using the user address in every chain there is a probability that two users can have the same address on different chains --> in this case I'm not sure how probable that is and if it's safe or not to use that as a as a unique identifier for your users across chains but in this case it was just suitable)
-- chain code (not needed because whenever you get a VAA the emitter is present - address that sent it, chain that came from and fucntion that called it)
-- operations code (0 - add or remove points)

-OUTGOING PAYLOAD from sui
-- BSC u64 representation of actual points
-- user address as uuid

-LIBRARIES WEB 3
+## Libraries

+### Web3 libraries

 - [move-stdlib](https://github.com/MystenLabs/sui/tree/main/crates/sui-framework/packages/move-stdlib){target=\_blank}
 - [sui-frameworks](https://github.com/MystenLabs/sui/tree/main/crates/sui-framework/packages/sui-framework/sources){target=\_blank}
 - [wormhole address and testnet](https://github.com/wormhole-foundation/wormhole/tree/sui-upgrade-testnet/sui){target=\_blank}

-WEB2 LIBRARIES
+### Web2 libraries

-- pnpm i @wormhole-foundation/sdk
+- @wormhole-foundation/sdk - install with `pnpm i @wormhole-foundation/sdk`
-- pnpm i @mysten/sui - to create transactions and show how to interact with the chain
+- @mysten/sui - install with `pnpm i @mysten/sui` to create transactions and interact with the chain

 ## Prerequisites

-- sui cli installed [install sui](https://docs.sui.io/guides/developer/getting-started/sui-install){target=\_blank}
+Before starting, ensure you have the following tools installed:

+- Sui CLI - install the Sui CLI by following the [Sui installation guide](https://docs.sui.io/guides/developer/getting-started/sui-install){target=\_blank}
-- brew install sui
+- Homebrew (MacOS) - install with `brew install sui`

 ## Tutorial